chibiboba/JS-120/JS 129/JS 129 study guide.md

   console.log(person.fullName);
   ```

-  - But if `this` is inside a function/method, then the execution context is dependent soley on how the function is invoked, not on how and where the function is defined.
+  - But if `this` is inside a function/method, then the execution context is dependent solely on how the function is invoked, not on how and where the function is defined.

     ```js
     let person = {